KantaraInitiative/wg-otto/minutes/039-otto_minutes-3-16-2016.md

 Judith has reconsidered her original position that the federation service (or entity) should be linked from the organization.
 Instead, its enough that the entity links to the organization.
-Also, it makes sense that entities derive from a object that contains the common denominator of attributs.
+Also, it makes sense that entities derive from a object that contains the common denominator of attributes.
 For example, OpenID_Provider may and UMA_AS may dervice from a common Federation_Server schema.

 Reviewed Section 3 of the [SAML Metadata Guidance Document]